Giuseppe Sergi: Life

 Born in Messina, Sicily, Sergi first studied law and then linguistics and philosophy.
 At the age of 19 he took part in Garibaldi's expedition to Sicily.
 He later took courses in physics and anatomy, finally specializing in racial anthropology as a student of Cesare Lombroso.

 In 1880 he was appointed as professor of anthropology at the University of Bologna.
 At this time the discipline of anthropology was still associated with the literature faculty.
 In the following years, thanks to the activity of his laboratory of anthropology and psychology, he helped establish the discipline on a more scientific basis.
 In 1884 he moved to the University of Rome where he developed a program of research into both anthropology and psychology.
 He was elected as a member to the American Philosophical Society in 1885.

-On 4 June 1893, the Sergi took the lead in founding the Roman Society of Anthropology (now the Italian Anthropological Institute (Istituto Italiano di Antropologia).
+On 4 June 1893, the Sergi took the lead in founding the Roman Society of Anthropology (now the Italian Anthropological Institute (Istituto Italiano di Antropologia)).
 He also began the journal Atti della Società Romana di Antropologia (now the Journal of Anthropological Sciences).
 Both the society and journal were associated with the university.
 He was initially assigned temporary premises in the School of Application for Engineers in San Pietro in Vincoli but in 1887 moved to the old building of the Roman College, where Sergi dedicated part of the space to the creation of an anthropological museum.

 Internationally renowned for his contributions to anthropology, he also succeeded in establishing the International Conference of Psychology in Rome, 1905, under his presidency of the society.

-He died at Rome in 1936.
+He died in Rome in 1936.
 His son Sergio Sergi (1878–1972), also a noted anthropologist, developed his father's theories.